jessicabeyer/cleanBDfile/README.md

 # cleanBDfile
 This package contains a single function, `cleanBDfile`, that reorganizes an output file from the BD Accuri C6 Plus flow cytometer software.
+Specifically, this function takes an xls file generated from the Batch Analysis tab and organizes for analysis in R.

 You can install this package using [devtools](https://cran.r-project.org/web/packages/devtools/index.html).